Consider the following chat messages:

-Without context each of these messages could be perfectly innocent examples of things groups of friends playing together would say in multi-player games.
-Without context, each of these messages could also be considered cyberbullying which results in great harm to the receiver.
-So how does a gaming platform differentiate between the two so they can keep their community safe?
+Without context, these messages could be perfectly innocent examples of things groups of friends playing together would say in multiplayer games.
+Without context, each of these messages could also be considered cyberbullying, which greatly harms the receiver.
+So how does a gaming platform differentiate between the two to keep their community safe?

 But first, a little context for how we got here.
 In the world of Trust & Safety, gaming has a few unique challenges.

 First, the topics of the games.
 Many multi-player games are battle focused where the winners live and the losers die.
 And in a team setting, sometimes losing a single player actually helps the team win (i.e. “Kill yourself” may be a strategic team move).
 Some of the topics are also related to shooting in which case telling someone you’re going to shoot them is perfectly normal.

 Second, the nature of competitive game play.
 Games are often created to put players in stressful situations where they want to win at any cost, which causes a very different set of behaviors than what would otherwise be “normal.”
 And with the online nature where players are anonymous and represented with fun usernames and icons, there is often a lack of social consequences for when behaviors cross the line.
 And they do.